bdobrica/ThinkPixelPlugin/thinkpixel-search-rag/readme.txt

 == Changelog ==

+= 1.1.0 =
+* **Bug**: Fixes the detection of existing API key.
+Before this update, the API function was always returning true.
+* **Bug**: Replaces the text domain constant with the actual string value to comply with Wordpress Plugins.
+* **Feature**: Adds a Request New API Key button in the interface so if the key is lost or corrupted, it can be recovered.

 = 1.0.0 =
 * Initial release with hourly sync for posts/pages.
 * Secure API key encryption using WordPress salts.